NinevaStudios/nineva-docs/docs/ue-plugins/ios-goodies.md

 * ADDED Added possibility to change size of image picked from gallery
 * ADDED Status bar show/hide functionality
 * FIXED Issue with image picker rotation in lanscape mode
-* FIXED Native UI elements appearence when dark theme is enabled
+* FIXED Native UI elements appearance when dark theme is enabled
 * FIXED Some threading issues on iOS 13

 v.1.2.3